ansys/grantami-bomanalytics/doc/source/contributing.rst

 Building the Documentation Locally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Documentation for PyMAPDL is hosted at mapdldocs.pyansys.com and is
+Documentation for Granta MI Bom Analytics is hosted at
+pyansys-grantami-bomanalytics.pyansys.com and is automatically built
-automatically built and deployed using the GitHub Actions.
-You can
+and deployed using the GitHub Actions.
+You can build and verify the
-build and verify the html documentation locally by install ``sphinx``
+html documentation locally by install ``sphinx`` and the other
-and the other documentation build dependencies by running the
+documentation build dependencies by running the following from the
-following from the PyMAPDL source directory:
+Granta MI Bom Analytics source directory:

-First, optionally install ``ansys-mapdl-core`` in development mode with:
+First, optionally install ``bomanalytics`` in development mode with:

 .. code::